ondrovic/ollama-git-commit/CONTRIBUTING.md

 - When adding new configuration features, include isolated, mock-based tests to ensure reliability and safety.
 - When using `config set <key> <value>`, the configuration system now merges the new value with the existing config file, preserving all other keys.
 Tests should verify that config changes do not overwrite unrelated values.
 - When setting the `model` key via `config set`, the tool will automatically update the `models` array to keep it in sync.
 Contributors should test that both the `model` field and the `models` array are updated together.

+### Troubleshooting SSH Agent (1Password, etc.)

+- If you use auto-commit and rely on an SSH agent (such as 1Password CLI), ensure the agent is running and SSH_AUTH_SOCK is set in your environment.
+The tool runs `git commit` as a foreground process with inherited environment, so interactive authentication (such as 1Password approval) should work as expected.

+### Auto-Staging and Auto-Commit

+The tool provides intelligent staging and committing workflows:

+**`--auto-stage`**: Runs the full staging script (`bun run stage`) which formats, lints, tests, and stages files, ensuring code quality before commit.

+**`--auto-commit`**: Runs the full staging script first, then commits with an AI-generated message, providing a complete workflow from staging to committing.

+For development, you can use:

+- `bun dev:run commit -d . --auto-stage` - Just stage files
+- `bun dev:run commit -d . --auto-commit` - Stage and commit with AI message
+- `bun run stage-and-commit` - Alternative standalone script